lexicalunit/spellbot/DOCKER.md

 # Docker Support

-SepllBot can be run directly from docker so that you don't have to worry about installing anything or managing your Python environment.
+SpellBot can be run directly from docker so that you don't have to worry about installing anything or managing your Python environment.

 First build your SpellBot docker image.